foxcats/LPS/README.md

 # LPS, OS and LPM

 LPS is the searching API to get datas in LODs using Link-Policy.

-Os is the searching API to get datas that have ontology Info using in LPS RDF results like 'predicate' LPM is the Link-Policy maker used in LPS.
+Os is the searching API to get datas that have ontology Info using in LPS RDF results like 'predicate'.

+LPM is the Link-Policy maker used in LPS.